This is the continuation of our four-day trip in Negros Island.

 The journey was loooong, tiring and splattered with a bit of misfortune.
 But just like what I always tell to myself, “misadventures are always part of a momentous trip”.

 We invited Roland for a late dinner at Sipalay’s Jewel’s Pizza & Seafood Restaurant.
-After a hearty meal, he brought us to his recommended inn, the Sealy’s Inn for our overnight stay.
+After a hearty meal, he brought us to his recommended inn, the Sealey’s Inn for our overnight stay.
 We paid him P300 for the trip.
-It was an affordable fare compared to P500 being charged by other tricycle drivers in Sipalay bus terminal.
+It was an affordable fare compared to P500 being charged by other tricycle drivers in Hinobaan bus terminal.

 We woke up early and took a morning and quiet walk along the shore.
 After having our fill of the view and the locals we went back to the hotel to eat breakfast.
 Kuya Rolly cooked the traditional tapsi meal with 3-in-1 coffee each.
 Our food costs P170 only.